L'Age d'Or: Legacy

 Today, L'Age d'Or is widely regarded as one of the key works of surrealist cinema.
 British critic Philip French noted that the film, alongside Buñuel's Un Chien Andalou (1929), featured "bizarre sequences that assault bourgeois values and sexual oppression while making no logical sense, and they were acclaimed by the leading arbiters of surrealism as the first authentic surrealist films".
 In the British Film Institute's 2012 Sight & Sound polls, 15 critics and six directors named L'Age d'Or one of their 10 favorite films in history.
 Ed Gonzalez of Slant analyzed the film's sound design in relation to his argument that Buñuel's overriding message is the ability of love to "conquer all sorts of moral restraints".

-Rotten Tomatoes reports an average rating of 8.7/10 among 29 critics, with 90% approval overall.
-The aggregation site They Shoot Pictures, Don't They has since found L'Age d'Or to be the 120th most acclaimed film ever made.
+Rotten Tomatoes reports an average rating of 8.7/10 among 28 critics, with 89% approval overall.

 The band Tin Machine, fronted by David Bowie, re-enacted the toe sucking scene in their video for the 1991 song "You Belong in Rock n' Roll".

+The screening of L'Age d'Or is dramatized in the 2018 Spanish-Dutch animated film Buñuel in the Labyrinth of the Turtles.

 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the Cannes Film Festival.